-Your health is important, so you should make sure to take care of your body by exercising regularly and eating the right sort of things.
+Your health is essential, so you should take care of your body by exercising regularly and eating the right things.

-Fruit, vegetables, carbohydrates and meat… Everyone knows the most basic elements of eating well, but things are a little more complicated than just making sure you have five portions of fruits or vegetables every day with rice or chicken.
+Fruit, vegetables, carbohydrates, and meat… Everyone knows the essential elements of eating well, but things are a little more complicated than just making sure you have five portions of fruits or vegetables daily with rice or chicken.

-You need to start making a note of the sort of minerals and vitamins that you are getting every day, as these are essential to the health and wellbeing of you and the maintenance of your body.
+You need to start making a note of the sort of minerals and vitamins you are getting every day, as these are essential to your health and well-being and the maintenance of your body.
 Amongst the most important of these are amino acids.

 What are amino acids?

-Although they are naturally found in foods that are regularly eaten all over the world, sometimes people are not getting enough to ensure that they are getting the most out of them.
-Particularly important to note is that there are actually two sorts of amino acids: ‘essential’ and ‘non-essential’.
+Although they are naturally found in foods regularly eaten worldwide, sometimes people are not getting enough to ensure that they are getting the most out of them.
+Particularly important to note is that there are two sorts of amino acids: ‘essential’ and ‘non-essential.’

 Essential amino acids

 So-called ‘essential’ amino acids are the amino acids we have to get from foods, for instance, because our bodies cannot make them on their own.

 These are the amino acids you need to ensure that you get from your daily meals.

 If at all possible, try to measure how much you are ingesting each day to make sure that you are getting your daily allowance.